raselinfo/kong-api-gateaway/docs/README.md

 7. To create a user click on the `Users` menu from the left sidebar.
 Then click on the `Add user` button.
 Give a `Username`, and `Email` for the user.
 For example `inventory-user` and `user@example.com`.
 Then click on the `Create` button.

 8. Set the `Password` for the user.
 Click on the `Credentials` form you `inventory-user`.
 Click on the `Set Password` Button.
-Give you the password.
+Set the password.
 Switch off the `Temporary` button.
 Then click on the `Save` button.